lynx-x-ray-observatory/soxs/doc/source/installing.rst

     git clone https://github.com/lynx-x-ray-observatory/soxs
     cd soxs
-    python setup.py install
+    pip install .

-or run ``python setup.py develop`` instead if you want to make changes to the code and see them reflected without recompiling (though if you make updates to the command-line scripts you will have to run ``python setup.py develop`` again).
+or run ``pip install -e .`` instead if you want to make changes to the code and see them reflected without recompiling (though if you make updates to the command-line scripts you will have to run ``pip install -e .`` again).

 SOXS Dependencies